W2 FAQs for Employees of ASAP Payroll Clients

-W2's are distributed for wages paid in the prior year each January.
-Our aim is to have them processed around MLK Day.
-Unless your employer requested otherwise, your W2 will be mailed to your address on file (the one list on your pay stubs).
+Each January, W2s are distributed for wages paid in the prior year.
+Our aim is to have W2s processed by mid-January; the deadline to postmark W2 copies to recipients is January 31.
+Unless your employer requested otherwise, your W2 will be mailed to your address on file (the one listed on your pay stubs).

-Can I use a reprinted W2 or do I need to have the original?
-Yes, a reprinted W2 will work just fine for your tax returns.
-In most cases, your employer will be able to print an additional copy directly from their file copies.
+No, a reprinted W2 will work just fine for your tax return.
+In most cases, your employer will be able to print an additional copy directly from their files.
 If they have trouble or are too busy, they also can contact us and we will be able to release another copy.
-Either way, don't forget to give your employer your mailing address, email address and phone number again just in case it has changed or doesn't match the one on file.
+Either way, don't forget to give your employer your current mailing address, email address and phone number again just in case it has changed.

-Should you have received a W2; I stared work in December?
-Confusion often arises when an employee started working for a new employer in December, but wasn't actually paid (dated of check) until after the new year.
-Might seem strange, but W2 earnings are based on when they were paid not earned.
-You might look back at your pay stubs to confirm the check date listed on your first payment before scrambling to search for that missing W2.
+It depends on when you were paid for hours worked in December.
+Confusion often arises when an employee started working for a new employer in December, but wasn't actually paid (date of check) until after the new year.
+It might seem strange, but W2 earnings are based on when they were paid not earned.
+You may want to confirm the date listed on your first paycheck before scrambling to find that missing W2.

-Can't locate your former Employer/Out of Business: if you didn't receive your W2, and your employer can no longer reach, the IRS recommends these steps.
+If you didn't receive your W2 and your employer can no longer be reached, the IRS recommends these steps:

-- Contact the IRS If you do not receive your W-2 by February 14th, contact the IRS for assistance at 800-829-1040.
-When you call, you must provide your name, address, city and state, including zip code, Social Security number, phone number and have the following information:
+- Contact the IRS: If you do not receive your W-2 by February 27, contact the IRS for assistance at 800-829-1040.
+When you call, you must provide your name, address, city and state, including ZIP code, Social Security number, phone number, and have the following information:

 - Dates of employment

-- An estimate of the wages you earned, the federal income tax withheld, and when you worked for that employer during 2010.
+- An estimate of the wages you earned, the federal income tax withheld, and when you worked for that employer.
 The estimate should be based on year-to-date information from your final pay stub or leave-and-earnings statement, if possible.

-- File your return You still must file your tax return or request an extension to file April 18, 2011, even if you do not receive your Form W-2.
-If you have not received your Form W-2 by the due date, and have completed steps 1 and 2, you may use Form 4852, Substitute for Form W-2, Wage and Tax Statement.
+- File your return: You still must file your tax return or request an extension to file even if you do not receive your W2.
+If you have not received your W2 by the due date, and have completed steps 1 and 2, you may use Form 4852, Substitute for Form W2, Wage and Tax Statement.
 Attach Form 4852 to the return, estimating income and withholding taxes as accurately as possible.
 There may be a delay in any refund due while the information is verified.